plaid/tiny-quickstart/README.md

 ### Overview

 This is a minimal app that implements Plaid using a very basic HTML/vanilla JS frontend with an Express/Node backend.
 After linking a sample bank account, the app retrieves balance information associated with the account and renders it on the home page.
+If you're looking for an expanded quickstart, see [Plaid Quickstart](https://github.com/plaid/quickstart).

 ### Running the app